 First of all, promoting your products to everyone out there is expensive.
 Secondly, how do you communicate the benefits of your services if the audience’s needs and wants are so diverse?

 Define your ideal customers and shape your marketing communication around what you can do for them.
-Targeting a niche and specialising your small business might decrease your audience but it will certainly increase your chance to win clients.
+Targeting a niche and specialising your small business might decrease your audience but it will certainly increase the chance of all your efforts resulting in new clients.

 8. Ignoring your existing customers